 Unchecked climate change could destroy the natural wonders of the world’s ‘biodiversity hotspots’, scientists warn

-Many animals and plants unique to the world’s most stunning natural places face extinction if greenhouse gas emissions continue to rise.
+Many animals and plants unique to the world’s most stunning natural places face extinction if greenhouse gas emissions continue to rise, according to a new scientific study published in the journal Biological Conservation.
 However, remaining within the climate goals of the Paris Agreement - which aims to keep global heating well below 2°C, ideally at 1.5°C - would save the majority of species.